WiccaCrow/webserver/README.md

 Default: 128
 Context: settings

-Description: Max number of clients waiting to be accepted
+Description: Max number of clients waiting to be accepted.
 ```

 ---